This is the multi-page printable view of this section.

 vehicle = Vehicle("Vehicle")

-is created at the end of the file.
+A singleton instance of the Vehicle Model called vehicle is created at the end of the file.
 This instance is supposed to be used in the Vehicle Apps.
 Creating multiple instances of the Vehicle Model should be avoided for performance reasons.

 Add a Vehicle Service